LukeA25/Slaughterhouse-5-Game/README.md

 You can find out how to download SideQuest [here](https://github.com/SideQuestVR/SideQuest).

-> Note: SideQuest only works with the Oculus Quest, Oculus Quest 2, and OculusQuest 3.
+> Note: SideQuest only works with the Oculus Quest, Oculus Quest 2, and Oculus Quest 3.
 For the Oculus Rift or non-oculus headsets, different download methods must be used, and the APK file may not be compatible.